Ledragon/LeDragon-MapFramework/Readme.md

 # Description
 A framework to generate maps in JavaScript.
-This frmaework is based on d3 and Natural Earth data files.
+This framework is based on d3 and Natural Earth data files.